Mimetikos Preludium™ Software

 The PK model simulates the fate of deposited aerosol, aiming to narrow the gap between deposition predictions and clinically observable parameters in order to facilitate product development and clinical study interpretations.

 Pulmonary processes are described mechanistically (dissolution, barrier permeation, blood tissue perfusion, mucociliary clearance) whereas others processes are empirical (absorption from gastrointestinal tract, central and peripheral distribution and central clearance).
 Parameters for lung physiology, compound and formulation properties and summary parameters for compound interaction with tissues are inputs for the mechanistic model parts.
 Compartmental rate constants are inputs for the empirical model parts.
 Outputs include the concentration-time curve of all compartments and summary parameters such as AUC, Cmax and BA.

 Mimetikos Preludium™ software is a Windows application written in MS Visual Studio (.NET) and runs on Windows XP or later.
 It is available for both 32 and 64-bit OS.

-It does not require installation.
-It requires a licence that is both computer and user specific (sold by Emmace).
+It does not require installation, only a licence that is both computer and user specific.
+The licence is sold by Emmace.